RomiRao/prueba-landing-page/README.md

 ## ABOUT

-The objective of this project is to go make a presentation of a ramen restaurant located in Córdoba, Argentina.
+The objective of this project is to make a presentation of a ramen restaurant located in Córdoba, Argentina.

 <p align="center">
     <img src="./src/assets/examples/website.png" style="width: 60%;" alt="meme example"/>